F5Networks/f5-openstack-heat-plugins/docs/index.rst

 running on in order to use templates that refer to the F5 plugins.
 After installing the plugins the Heat engine must be restarted for them to take effect.

+*Note: If you are installing a pre-release version of the package with pip you will need to use the --pre option.*

 Ubuntu
 ~~~~~~